This is the multi-page printable view of this section. Click here to print.

 Getting Started on Windows (No Command Line)

 If you are not comfortable with the command line, you can generate an SBOM in one of two ways.
-For the full procedure, see the Windows quick start guide.
+For the full procedure, see the no command line quick start.

-• Executable: Download SBOM-Generator-*.exe from the latest release and double-click it.
+• Executable: Download SBOM-Generator-*.exe (the BomLens executable) from the latest release and double-click it.
 The file is not yet code-signed, so if Windows SmartScreen warns, click “More info” and then “Run anyway”.

 • Repository ZIP: From the repository’s Code button, choose Download ZIP, unzip it, and double-click scripts\sbom-ui.bat; the browser opens http://localhost:8080.